Dunhill Logo

 Dunhill Symbol

-The unusual and unique bold sans-serif type immediately grabs the target audience’s attention.
+The unusual, bold sans-serif type immediately grabs the target audience’s attention.
 Visually, it resembles Helvetica Bold, but it has several features.
 The vertical lines in some symbols deserve special attention.
-They look mysterious but at the same time modern and progressive.
-The main competitors do not use this approach in the market, and therefore Dunhill has the opportunity to stand out and attract buyers to their products.
+They look mysterious yet modern and progressive.
+The main competitors do not use this approach in the market, and therefore, Dunhill has the opportunity to stand out and attract buyers to its products.

-The basis of the logo is a black and white color palette.
+The logo’s basis is a black-and-white color palette.
 Strict and restrained tones were not chosen by chance.
-They allow potential buyers not to be distracted from the product but simultaneously increase their interest in purchasing tobacco, cigarettes, etc.
+They allow potential buyers not to be distracted from the product, but simultaneously increase their interest in purchasing tobacco, cigarettes, etc.